burnettlab/rtl-generator/README.md

 There are other useful methods that this module exposes, though documentation/development of these is ongoing.
 Examples can be seen in the example Bluetooth Low Energy Digital Baseband on the `dev` branch.

+## Example usage

+Consider the following project structure:

+- example
+    - example_submodule
+        - example_submodule.sv
+    - example.sv

+After running `setup`, the directory structure will now look like:

+- example
+    - example_submodule
+        - example_submodule.sv
+        - *gen_example_submodule.py*
+    - example.sv
+    - *gen_example.py*
+    - *options.yml*

+If you were to add another submodule, for example, a submodule of `example_submodule`, you would then run `update` to introduce this module to the `gen-rtl` heirarchy:

+- example
+    - example_submodule
+        - deeper_submodule
+            - deeper_submodule.sv
+            - *gen_deeper_submodule.py*
+        - example_submodule.sv
+        - *gen_example_submodule.py*
+    - example.sv
+    - *gen_example.py*
+    - *options.yml*

+Running `generate` will now work at any level of the heirarchy.
+All CLI arguments will be added along with their default values from the top-level `options.yml` file, and all submodules will also be generated alongside the module being generated.
+For example, running `generate` from the `example_submodule` directory would generate `example_submodule.sv` and `deeper_submodule.sv`, but not `example.sv`.
+Running `generate` from the `example` directory would generate the entire heirarchy.

 ## Development

 Development on this project is done on the `dev` branch.

 ## Attribution and Related Publications: